 We can all suffer when abusive and demeaning behavior is tolerated in our workplaces and classrooms.
 To eliminate sexual harassment, we need to understand it.

 Sexual harassment is sex discrimination and, therefore, a violation of federal and state law.
+The University complies with Title IX of the Education Amendments Act.
 It is the policy of the University of Massachusetts Lowell that no member of the University community may sexually harass another.
 For purposes of this policy and consistent with federal regulations, sexual harassment is defined as follows:

 In addition, it is unlawful to retaliate against any person who brings a complaint of sexual harassment.
 For example, even if, after an investigation, it is found that a person's claim of sexual harassment is not substantiated, it is improper and unlawful to take any action to "get even" with the complaining party, whether through his or her employment or academic status, or by any threats, or by any other means.